FOR IMMEDIATE RELEASE

 Foundation Funding Supports Eight Nonprofit Health Organizations With $35,000 Grants To Cover Chief Executives’ Paid Time Off

-Los Angeles — Eight nonprofit health-sector executives are being recognized with The California Wellness Foundation (TCWF) Sabbatical Program Award at a luncheon ceremony today in Los Angeles.
-The leadership support program—now in its seventh year—provides eight organizations with grants of $35,000 to cover salary and other expenses during their executive directors’ sabbaticals, which last a minimum of three months.
+San Francisco — Eight nonprofit health-sector executives are being recognized with The California Wellness Foundation (TCWF) Sabbatical Program Award at a luncheon ceremony today in San Francisco.
+The leadership support program – now in its eighth year – provides eight organizations with grants of $35,000 each to cover salary and other expenses during their executive directors’ sabbaticals, which last a minimum of three months.

-“Executives responsible for nonprofit health and human service organizations in California have been working under challenging conditions for a number of years, in a climate that doesn’t appear likely to markedly improve anytime soon,” said Gary L. Yates, TCWF president and CEO.
+“Executive directors at nonprofit health and human service organizations in California continue to face difficult challenges to meet ever-increasing demands for services in a funding environment that has been deeply impacted by the economic recession,” said Gary L. Yates, TCWF president and CEO.
 “The Foundation developed the sabbatical program to prevent burnout, promote the health of these executives and provide an opportunity to strengthen these organizations.
-We are pleased to recognize these eight dedicated individuals with the 2009 TCWF Sabbatical Program Award.”
+We are pleased to recognize these eight dedicated individuals.”

 # # #